Casino Marketer

 Best Rated

-Asked by split 'em about 11 years ago
+Asked by king over 11 years ago

 What do you think about someone being sexually harassed by a Casino Host.
 As a guest, it was very upsetting and basically nothing was done when I made a formal complaint to the upper management (HR).
 Want to take legal action against Casino!!!

-Asked by JDVegas about 11 years ago
+Asked by JDVegas over 11 years ago

 I'm sorry that you had a bad experience like this, as you appear quite upset.
 As I'm not a lawyer I don't know if you have grounds to take action against the casino.
 However, as a businessperson, you probably have a bit more sway.
 If you are a big customer of the casino, you could certainly threaten to take your business elsewhere.
 Another thing that businesses hate is bad PR.
 If the act was particularly egregious, it is possible that you could try to bring negative attention to the casino through the press.
 However, without knowing the nature of the action or what is provable, it's difficult to say.